Dr Rob Schütze

 I see a wide range of people with all kinds of concerns.
 Helping people with chronic or persistent pain is my where I spend most of my time.
 I work closely with physiotherapists, GPs, and pain medicine physicians to help people learn how to manage their pain.
 Again, the research shows that this multidisciplinary approach is the most effective and empowering.
 Other types of problems I commonly help people with are various forms of anxiety (e.g. social anxiety, post traumatic stress, obsessive compulsive disorder, generalised anxiety), work stress, depression, eating disorders and relationship problems.
 Aside from helping out when things aren't going so well, I also enjoy working with people who are already functioning well but would like to enhance their mental wellbeing.

 When I am not working directly with clients, I am involved in various research projects the areas of pain science, mindfulness and yoga.
 I am a research academic in the School of Allied Health at Curtin University and I also teach in the postgraduate psychology program.
-You can access my academic research publications from my ResearchGate profile.
+You can access my academic research publications here.

 I currently work two days per week in private practice.